 Odessa cruise terminal

 Odessa cruise port terminal is located below the Potemkin Steps, city downtown.
-Annually, the terminal welcomes around 4 million passengers from different countries – Germany, the United Kingdom, United States, Greece, Italy, Norway and more.
-The usual way of meeting the guests at the port is with an orchestra.
+The traditional way of meeting cruise ship tourists at the port is with an orchestra.

-Odessa International Airport is 8 kilometers from Odessa cruise port terminal.
-The airport serves major airlines including Austrian Airlines, Turkey Airlines, El Al and Aerosvit.
-The railway station is 4 km away.
-There are connections to Bratislava, Warsaw, Vienna, Prague, Moscow and Berlin.
+Odessa International Airport is 8 km (5 ml) from the cruise terminal.
+The city's main railway station is 4 km (2,5 ml) away from the cruise terminal.
+There are railroad connections to Bratislava, Warsaw, Vienna, Prague, Moscow, Berlin.